rcl-coding/verifiable-credentials/index.md

 ## Mobile Wallet Application

 Our verifiable credentials are stored in the [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) mobile application.
 Holders will claim, download and install verifiable credentials in the app.
-Holders will also use the app to display their credentials to verifiers
+Holders will also use the app to display their credentials to verifiers.